JYang-AI/jyang-ai.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will serve on the Local Steering Committee for the Texas Colloquium on Distributed Learning: Frontiers on Agents and Systems (\textbf{TL;DR 2026}), to be held at Rice University in Houston on October 8–9, 2026.
-Please consider submitting your studies to the workshop (https://sites.google.com/rice.edu/tldr2026/).
+I will serve on the Local Steering Committee for the Texas Colloquium on Distributed Learning: Frontiers on Agents and Systems (**TL;DR 2026**), to be held at Rice University in Houston on October 8–9, 2026.
+Please consider submitting your posters to the workshop (https://sites.google.com/rice.edu/tldr2026/).